isntlee/Sagacity/README.md

     - Behavior: testing routes/forms, asserting that all cases behave correctly and returning a request succeed status 200.
     - Verify actions: the tests created concern writing/deleting from the database; users, sagas, etc, etc.

-### Responsiveness Testing:
+### Compatibility

+**Mobile**
-Chrome Developer Tools, android/apple mobile phones used to test appearance of site and its various features.
+- Chrome Developer Tools, android/apple mobile phones used to test appearance of site and its various features.
+There are very minor differences between android/ios but all are cosmetic ,e.g. fonts displaying slightly differently, pages scrolling more fluidly or the map being more immediately responsive on ios.

+**Desktop**
+-

 ### User Testing: